JumpSushi/pagecustomize/README.md

 ## Change Log

-### Version 1.1.0 (wip)
+### Version 1.1.0
-- New CSS feature added
+- Added custom CSS feature with enable/disable toggle
+- Added import/export functionality for settings
 - Fixed color bug where saving made all text black even without user changes
 - Added a small note for the remove element feature

-*version 1.1.0 has yet to be added to releases, if you want to experience the css now, clone the repo*

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your changes.
-Many Thanks.
+- Improved settings persistence across page reloads
+- Added support for exporting single website or all website settings
+- Added JSON validation for imported settings
+- small quality of life feature: website default for the text font and text transform

-Github Copilot was used for debgging (including some small snippets of code), and some portions of this readme.
+Github Copilot was used for debugging (including some small snippets of code), and some portions of this readme.